 The Shield started slow for me, but accelerated to new levels in seasons two and three.
-The fourth season is the best yet, building on the lore of earlier seasons and escalating the war on crime in Farmington to extreme new levels.
-This is one of those rare shows with a discernible long-term thematic shape to it, and that comes into sharp relief here at the midpoint.
+The fourth season is the best yet, building on the lore of earlier years and escalating the war on crime in Farmington to extreme new levels.
+This is one of those rare shows with a discernible long-term thematic shape to it, which comes into sharp relief here at the midpoint.

 The stresses of past misdeeds have driven the Strike Team apart, and the season begins with them scattered.
 Only Vic Mackey (Michael Chiklis) and Ronnie Gardocki (David Rees Snell) remain at the Barn, relegated to working videotapes in a sting operation.
 Lemansky (Kenneth Johnson) has left to join the Juvenile division, while Shane Vendrell (Walton Goggins) has — ironically, and most importantly — joined the vice squad.
 While the others are attempting to go straight to keep Internal Affairs at bay, Shane’s crooked ways continue as he gets into bed with a local drug dealer named Antoine Mitchell (Anthony Anderson).

-Sharply written and powerful, season four weaves a complex tangle of storylines into the most satisfying season arc yet.
-Close’s steely presence transforms the Barn, and spins the nature of Mackey’s challenges in interesting new directions.
-Her policy, for all its idealism, gradually begins to feel like a military occupation – pointed commentary on US foreign policy.
-And the complicated tensions and friendships of the team are never more developed and compelling.
+Sharply written and powerful, season four weaves a complex tangle of storylines into the most satisfying arc yet.
+Close’s steely presence transforms the Barn and spins the nature of Mackey’s challenges in interesting new directions.
+Her policy, for all its idealism, gradually begins to feel like a military occupation, a pointed commentary on US foreign policy.
+The complicated tensions and friendships of the team are never more developed and compelling.
 Another intense and rewarding season for this addictive show.